Do H building sunrise 4

 Sermon Summary

-Andrew teaches that even when we feel completely unqualified, God uses ordinary people who say yes to Jesus and allow His Spirit to live through them to serve Him and establish His kingdom in the world.
+Andrew teaches that even when we feel completely unqualified, God uses ordinary people who say yes to Jesus and allow His Spirit to live through them to serve Him and establish His Kingdom in the world.

 Key Takeaways